naman2304/notes/ddia.md

 How to implement it:
 * **When reading something that the user may have modified, read it from the leader.** For example, user profile information on a social network is normally only editable by the owner.
 A simple rule is always read the user's "own" profile from the leader, and any other users' profiles from a follower.
 * If most things are potentially editable by the user, above approach won't work as everything will go to leader only, negating the benefit of read scaling.
-You could track the time of the latest update and, for one minute till after the last update, make all reads from the leader.
+You could track the time of the latest update and, for one minute till after the last update, make all reads from the leader (i.e. pin the user to master for one minute after they made the update so that all (or relevant APIs) reads goes to master)
 * The client can remember the timestamp of the most recent write, then the system can ensure that the replica serving any reads for that user reflects updates at least until that timestamp.
 Timestamp can be logical timestamp (something that indicates ordreing of writes such as log sequence number) or actual system clock (unreliable)
 * If your replicas are distributed across multiple datacenters, then any request needs to be routed to the datacenter that contains the leader.